 So, after finishing the emulated Gamecube remake of the first Metal Gear Solid using a 360 pad, I immediately started up the PC version of Metal Gear Solid 2.
 It works surprisingly well, only had to crack it, change half the inis, force AA via Catalyst and then still scream in impotent rage because it's a really bad port.

 That said, I don't read very often about Metal Gear Solid here which is understandable because it's not exactly a PC franchise but I still see it as some sort of a Japanese Deus Ex.
 The first game is still fantastic in many ways even if some aspects definitely didn't age so well, especially the stealth.
 MGS2 is already a huge step up in that regard.
 It's still the franchise with the best boss fights.
 Fighting Psycho Mantis alone was worth replaying the game.
-Definitely worth checking out one of the bazillion remakes if you've got a console or feel masochistic enough to take on the port."Reason is the madness of the strongest"
+Definitely worth checking out one of the bazillion remakes if you've got a console or feel masochistic enough to take on the port.to wound the autumnal city.

 17-06-2013, 01:26 AM #15449